erikdubois/AntergosXfce4/README.md

 The scripts have been numbered from 1 to 6.
 Follow the orderering to install all programs.

-    ./1_install_packer_vx.sh
+    ./1_install_arch_repo _vx.sh

+This will install all programs coming from the "normal" arch repositories with the use of pacman.

+    ./2_install_packer_vx.sh

 This will install the program packer.
 It is a wrapper for yaourt which is already installed.
 Packer will serve as the aur helper from there on.

-    ./2_install_arch_repo _vx.sh

-This will install all programs coming from the "normal" arch repositories with the use of pacman.